KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 ## 3. Data Augmentation

-Data Augmentation was performed using a set of transformations from `tf.keras.layers`: rendom flips, rotations (5%), zoom (10%), as well as minimal adjustments to brightness and contrast (lower than 1%) with subsequent value clipping to the valid range.
+Data Augmentation was performed using a set of transformations from `tf.keras.layers`: random flips, rotations (5%), zoom (10%), as well as minimal adjustments to brightness and contrast (lower than 1%) with subsequent value clipping to the valid range.
 The pipeline supports caching, parallel processing, and data prefetching to accelerate training.

 ## 4. Augmentation Visualization

-Augmentations were visualized by displaying three pairs of original and augmented images, confirming that the semantics were preserved and transformation were applied correctly.
+Augmentations were visualized by displaying three pairs of original and augmented images, confirming that the semantics were preserved and transformations were applied correctly.

 ## 5. Building the Scratch CNN Architecture